jacob-ressler/chaturanga/README.md

 5. Existing game scenes are available under `Assets > Scenes` in the Project Heirarchy

 And there you go, your Unity project is all set for development!

+## Regarding the Art, Sounds, and Music...

+As I am not the creator of all of the game assets, licensing will vary from asset to asset.
+Generally speaking, the following will hold true:
+- All art (graphics) were created by me and fall under the project's [MIT](https://opensource.org/licenses/MIT) license.
+- Most sound effects are samples I found online and are unlicensed.
+- The music is by Kevin MacLeod and falls under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/us/) license.